XxDaShTixX/Software-Engineering-Essentials/Topics/Interview-Q&A.md

+### **Q: What is the SOA (Service-Oriented Architecture)?**
+SOA is an architectural style that focuses on discrete services instead of a monolithic design.
+It’s a way to make software components reusable and interoperable through service interfaces.
+Services use common interface standards and an architectural pattern so they can be rapidly incorporated into new applications.

+### **Q: What is an EAI (Enterprise Application Integrtion)?**
+EAI is the use of software and computer systems’ architectural principles to integrate a set of enterprise computer applications.
+It’s an integration framework composed of a collection of technologies and services which form a middleware to enable integration of systems and applications across an enterprise.

+### **Q: What is an ESB (Enterprse Service Bus)?**
+An ESB implements a communication system between mutually interacting software applications in a service-oriented architecture (SOA).
+It represents a software architecture for distributed computing, and is a special variant of the more general client-server model.

+### **Q: What is an EDA (Enterprse Service Bus)?**
+EDA is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.
+It helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover patterns, spot anomalies, test a hypothesis, or check assumptions.

+### **Q: What is a DDD (Domain-Driven Design)?**
+DDD is a major software design approach, focusing on modeling software to match a domain according to input from that domain’s experts.
+DDD is against the idea of having a single unified model; instead it divides a large system into bounded contexts, each of which have their own model.

 ### **Q: How do you ensure code quality and maintainability in your projects?**
 - Use consistent **coding standards** and **style guides** across the project.
 - Enforce strict linting and **code formatting** using tools like ESLint or Prettier.